veeambestpractise/best-practices-guide/resource_planning/Sizing_Targets_for_relationships.md

 **WAN Accelerator Cache/Digest Provisioning**

-we can have two types of relationship wiht our Source and Target accelerators, One to One and many to One.
+we can have two types of relationship with our Source and Target accelerators, One to One and many to One.

 **One to one is the most simplest form**, this is where on e Source Accelerator is mapped to a single Target Accelerator at the other location.